 ▶ 1.
-Hex wrench 2.
-Crank cap
+Cap 2.
+Hex wrench 8

 This tool requires no hourly or daily lubrication because it has a grease-packed lubrication system.
 It should be relubricated after every 6 months of operation.
 Send the complete tool to Makita Authorized or Factory Service Center for this lubrication service.
 However, if circumstances require that you should lubricate it by yourself, proceed as follows.

-Run the tool for several minutes to warm it up.
-Switch off and unplug the tool.
+First, switch off and unplug the tool.

-Remove the crank cap using a hex wrench, then replenish with fresh grease (60 g).
+Remove the cap using a lock nut wrench 20 or hex wrench 8, then replenish with fresh grease (60 g).
 Use only Makita genuine hammer grease (optional accessory).
 Filling with more than the specified amount of grease (approx. 60 g) can cause faulty hammering action or tool failure.
 Fill only with the specified amount of grease.

-1. Hammer grease
+▶ 1.
+Hammer grease

-Reinstall the crank cap securely with the hex wrench.
+Reinstall the cap and secure with the wrench.
 To maintain product SAFETY and RELIABILITY, repairs, any other maintenance or adjustment should be performed by Makita Authorized Service Centers, always using Makita replacement parts.